 Key Similarities | Comparison Chart

-Obviously, the core of Dashlane vs 1Password is identical, but as a user there are a number of things that look and function the same.
+The core of Dashlane vs 1Password is identical, but as a user, several things look and function the same.

 - Vault Syncing